 For a brief, leisurely walk through history, consider Elizabeth at the Crossroads, a self-guided tour through midtown Elizabeth, formerly a colonial capital.
 Plans are underway to create a longer version of this route, including stops marking the British invasion of 1780, that culminated in the battles of Connecticut Farms and Springfield.

-For more information about these and other history trails in Union County, visit: www.ucnj.org/trails.
+Find out more about these and other history trails in Union County at: www.ucnj.org/trails.